githubteacher/devs-september/tayloead-royaloak.md

 ###Great Places to Eat

 - Blackfinn is a legit lunch spot
+- Fifth Ave is a good party spot
 - Cantina Diablo's is a good dinner spot for Tex-Mex food
 - O'tooles is also a popular dinner spot with good drink specials